OpenMaps/MIT-campus-coffee/README.md

 ## Tutorial of MIT Campus Map and Surrounding Coffee Shops

 This is an excellent beginning web application for anyone new to JavaScript and/or [LeafletJS](http://leafletjs.com/).
 The tutorial was developed by MIT and is easy to understand.
-I have included additional information below about publishing your application via [GitHub Pages](https://pages.github.com/) as well as [Bower](http://bower.io/), a package manager that makes including frameworks, libraries, and utilities in your projects more convenient for developers.
-I feel as though all of this information together is an excellent start to learning about and creating web maps.
+As someone who is grateful to all professors/peers who have shared their knowledge and experience with me, I like to contribute when able.
+I have included some modifications for aspiring web developers below that address publishing your application via [GitHub Pages](https://pages.github.com/) as well as [Bower](http://bower.io/), a package manager that makes including frameworks, libraries, and utilities in your projects more convenient for developers.
+Altogether, this makes for an excellent start to learning about general web development as well as creating interactive web maps.

 The full MIT tutorial can be found [here](http://duspviz.mit.edu/leaflet-js/).